 Contact the base rental car agencies directly to confirm their policy.

-11. Fill up the gas before you return the vehicle, and keep the receipt.
+10. Fill up the gas before you return the vehicle, and keep the receipt.

 Japanese cars get great gas mileage, and after several hours of driving, it may look like you still have a full tank.
-But don’t try returning the car without gassing up; you may need to show your receipt as proof that you refueled.
+But don’t try returning the car without gassing up; you will need to show your receipt as proof that you refueled.

 Some Japan rental car companies mandate that you fill up within a certain distance of the rental car facility, or they may even specify which gas stations to use.
 Make sure to look at your contract or ask when you get the keys to your vehicle.